tpwres/teczki-polskiego-wrestlingu/CARD.md

 "FTR: Cash Wheeler, Dax Harwood + Mark Briscoe"
 ```

-And when the partners don't normally form a tag team:
+But when it's an ad-hoc team, it's fine to use commas:

 ```
-"Hikaru Shida + Sky Blue + Willow Nightingale"
+"Hikaru Shida, Skye Blue, Willow Nightingale"
 ```

 ## Championships